Witch trials in the Netherlands: Northern Netherlands after independence

 The number of casualties and the period in which witch trials peaked varied considerably per province.
 Victims numbered 50 in Groningen (peaks in 1540s and around 1590), 46 in Guelders (peak in 1540s and 1550s), 39 in Holland (peaks in mid 1560s, 1585 and 1591), 23 in Utrecht (peak in 1520s and 1530s), 4 in Zeeland, 1 each in Drenthe and Oversticht and none in Frisia.
 The mid-1560s peak in Holland, the most populous province, home to roughly a third of the population of the Northern Netherlands, was a relatively urban phenomenon inspired by an economic crisis due to a drop in Baltic grain imports (the most important facet of foreign trade for Holland during the entire early modern period).
 A few other witch trials were linked to plague outbreaks and the accused in these cases were often people who nursed plague victims, although pestilence never became a significant cause for trials.
 In the province of Groningen witch trials proliferated in outlying regions where local official had a free rein, but they were by contrast very rare in the jurisdiction of city of Groningen.
 Record keeping in Guelders was especially poor.
 The total number of victims was therefore quite probably higher than 164.

 Cunning folk were not commonly among the accused or victims of witch trials, there are only very few examples known.
 There are no known cases of midwives being tried.

 The last person executed for witchcraft in the Northern Netherlands has often been referred to as Anna Muggen of Gorinchem in 1608.
 She had repeatedly declared herself to be a witch.
 In reality, however, the Bredevoort witch trials resulted in the execution of ten people as late as 1610, two years after the execution of Anna Muggen.
 The famous Roermond witch trial of 1613, resulting in 64 executions, took place in a part of present-day Netherlands which belonged to present-day Belgium (then the Spanish Netherlands) at the time, and thus does not actually belong to the history of witch trials on the Netherlands.

 The fact that the common practice of repealing death sentences ended witchcraft executions in the Netherlands, however, did not mean that there were no witch trials.
 Witch trials still occurred in the Netherlands the entire first half of the 17th century, though they were relatively few and no longer resulted in executions.
-Aagt Germonts was judged guilty of witchcraft in 1660, but her sentence was comuted to pillorying.
+Aagt Germonts was judged guilty of witchcraft in 1660, but her sentence was commuted to pillorying.